amfairley/nunisi/TESTING.md

 **Rooms: delete_room.html**<br>
 - 2 contrast errors from the date widgets in the base template.
-- 1 possible heading alert for the confimation message, but as this is a paragraph appearing below a h1 heading, this alert was ignored.
+- 1 possible heading alert for the confirmation message, but as this is a paragraph appearing below a h1 heading, this alert was ignored.
 <details>
 <summary>Delete room results</summary>
 <img src="/documentation/testing/wave/rooms_delete_room.png">